prestonmasseyblake/PantryNodeProgress/README.md

 - Open an issue for creating Documentation Of Dependencies For Frontend Update Readme.md with how to start and dependencies.
 (Create Documentation Of Dependencies For Frontend Update Readme.md with how to start and dependencies).
 I ultimately completed this issue myself in a later sprint.
 But there was good debate and contributions from team members in this issue.

 - Created an issue for developing the home screen and outlined what exactly needed to build and what style guidelines to follow. (https://github.com/ChicoState/PantryNode/issues/68)
+- Opened the issue to update some minor issue with the form validation with the login & register (https://github.com/ChicoState/PantryNode/issues/89)

 - Built out the form validation and axios requests for login and register https://github.com/ChicoState/PantryNode/pull/84